Martin Luther King Park

 About the Location

-In 2006, the Fort Worth Park & Recreation Department undertook projects to improve the park's walking trails.
+A few years later in 2006, the Fort Worth Park & Recreation Department took on projects to enhance the walking trails, making morning strolls and evening jogs more enjoyable for everyone.

 All Features & Facilities